Sora Isn't the Problem: It's the Mirror

 At each step, we told ourselves it was fine.
 "Engagement metrics are just incentives."
 "Echo chambers are just efficiency."
 "Disinformation is a problem we'll solve later."

-That's not a bug.
 That's the machine working exactly as designed.

 What Friction Did For Us